-The Company generates revenue from transactions where it provides a platform for the purchase and sale of digital advertising inventory.
 The Company's advertising automation solution is a marketplace for sellers of digital advertising inventory (providers of websites, mobile applications and other digital media properties, and their representatives) and buyers of digital advertising inventory (including advertisers, agencies, agency trading desks, and demand-side platforms).
 This solution incorporates proprietary machine-learning algorithms, sophisticated data processing, high-volume storage, detailed analytics capabilities, and a distributed infrastructure.
-Together, these features form the basis for the Company's automated advertising inventory managed on the Company's platform.
+Together, these features form the basis for the Company's automated advertising solution that brings buyers and sellers together and facilitates intelligent decision-making and automated transaction execution for the digital advertising inventory managed on the Company's platform.
 Digital advertising inventory is created when consumers access sellers' content.
 Sellers provide digital advertising inventory to the Company's platform in the form of advertising requests, or ad requests.
 When the Company receives ad requests from sellers, it sends bid requests to buyers, which enable buyers to bid on sellers' digital advertising inventory.
 Winning bids can create advertising, or paid impressions, for the seller to present to the consumer.